 Yes, trained City of Red Deer personnel review every recording to verify the vehicle is in violation of the traffic signal.
 Tickets are mailed to vehicle owners where it is evident the vehicle ran the red light or was over the set threshold speed.

 It is difficult for police to enforce red-light and speed infractions at intersections because the police must follow offenders through the intersection, potentially against the light, to catch them.
 This can endanger other motorists, cyclists and pedestrians, as well as the officers.
 The cameras allow police to focus on other enforcement priorities.
+For more details on the effectiveness of Automated Traffic Enforcement, see our 2022 Annual Traffic Report (pdf).

 Automated traffic enforcement is just one tool that police use to improve road safety on our streets.
 The RCMP Traffic Unit uses a broad range of tactics to encourage safe driving, including proactive enforcement, safety events and campaigns, community outreach and responding to citizen complaints/inquiries.